Vedanshi15/N01467577_PassionProject/README.md

 * CRUD
 * Authentication
 * Responsive Design

+## How to run?
+* Clone this repository
+* Right click the project solution
+* Select Clean Solution -> Build Solution ->Rebuild Solution
+* Create a folder named App_Data at the root of the project folder
+* Select Tools -> NuGet Package Manager -> Package Manager Console
+* Enter the command 'Update-database'

 ## Features
 * Product and Cart tables have many to many relationships with each other
 * Admin: